 Investment property is measured initially at its cost.
 Subsequently, investment property is measured at fair value, at each balance sheet date.
 Gains and losses from changes in fair value are recorded in "Net loss from fair value adjustment of investment properties" and "Realized loss on disposition of investment properties" on the Consolidated Statements of Operations and Comprehensive Income (Loss), in the period in which they arise.
-The Partnership determines the fair value of its investment property in accordance with IFRS 13 - Fair Value Measurement ("IFRS 13").
-The fair value of an investment property reflects the estimated price that an underlying property would realize in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller each acting prudently and knowledgeably, and assuming the price is not affected by undue stimulus.
+The Partnership determines the fair value of its investment property reflects the estimated price that an underlying property would realize in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller each acting prudently and knowledgeably, and assuming the price is not affected by undue stimulus.
 The fair value reflects, among other things, rental income from current leases and assumptions about rental income from future leases in light of current market conditions.

 The fair value also reflects any expected cash outflows in respect to investment property.
 Some of those outflows are recognized as a liability, including lease liabilities in respect of land classified as investment property.
 This includes material ground/air rights leases, where the corresponding leased land asset is measured, consistent with other investment properties, at fair value, at each balance sheet date.
 For variable lease payments that are not based on an index or rate, they are not recognized in the Consolidated Balance Sheets, and instead expensed as incurred.
-See note 7 - "Leases" for additional details regarding initial measurement of ground/air rights leases.
+See note 6 - "Leases" for additional details regarding initial measurement of ground/air rights leases.